mountaineerbr/shellChatGPT/README.md

 -->

-#### Host API Configuration
+#### BASE URL Configuration

-If the host address is different from the defaults, we need editing the script configuration file `.chatgpt.conf`.
+If the service provider Base URL is different from the defaults, we need editing the script configuration file `.chatgpt.conf`.

     vim ~/.chatgpt.conf